 We have analysed domain ages of 380,000 ranked pages from over 200 niches – here is what we found out

-Our platform offers SEO analysis of a large number of niches (you can also add your own), looking at a large number of ranking factors (exhaustive list of ranking factors that we like, with 200 factors).
+Our platform offers SEO analysis of a large number of niches (you can also add your own), looking at a large number of ranking factors.

 Among the ranking factors that we analyze on our platform are domain age and domain registration length.
-We use them as two among many factors to compare niches and keywords in terms of difficulty and opportunity.
+We use them as part of wider analysis to compare niches and keywords in terms of difficulty and opportunity.

-Keywords with a lot of “young” domains often indicate great and neglected opportunities for getting organic search visits.
+Keywords that have a lot of “young” domains as top ranked pages often indicate great and neglected opportunities for getting organic search visits.

 How important are domain age and domain registration length as search ranking factors and why?
 Google Patent referenced here has a lot of interesting quotes.